-Seraphine, a two-time NCAA Division III All-American and one-time Academic All-American soccer player, integrated herself naturally by playing on the University soccer team as well as a regional semi-professional team.
-During her time at UWC, she had the privilege of meeting and speaking with Archbishop Desmond Tutu, one of her personal heroes and role models.
-This experience showed that the Archbishop was authentic and real, unmarred by decades of fame and recognition.
-His messages of equal civil rights and a common education system resonate with her.
-His approach and commitment inspires her.
-While at Yale, she explored the impact of current and historical political events on educational systems in the Southern African nations.
-With that said, she is excited to be returning to her career as an educator with her loved and spoiled pug, Izzy.
+During her time in the Western Cape, she had the privilege of meeting and speaking with Archbishop Desmond Tutu, one of her personal heroes and role models.
+His messages of equal civil rights and a common education system have always resonated with her while his commitment to forgiveness inspires her.
+While at Yale, Seraphine explored the impact of current and historical political events as well as sociological implications in the educational systems in Southern African nations.